GauravRavan/Diwali_Sale_Analysis_Python/README.md

 - Patterns across different zones that provide valuable business insights.

 This project is built in Jupyter Notebook, making it easy to follow the analysis steps interactively.
+Explore the insights and gain a deeper understanding of customer behavior during Diwali Sales.

 ---

-Explore the insights and gain a deeper understanding of customer behavior during Diwali!

 Any updates, improvements, or contributions to enhance this project are greatly appreciated!